-In fact, Christianity absorbed both the Biblical and the Greek views that asserted the dominance of humanity over the rest of creation, but left out the restraints dictated by Hebrew law.
+Christianity absorbed both the biblical and the Greek views that asserted the dominance of humanity over the rest of creation but left out the restraints dictated by Hebrew law.
 It would seem then that the hierarchical attitudes of mastership over animals, although based on Old Testament and Hellenistic sources, reach their apotheosis in Christianity.
 According to Saint Augustine, animals are devoid of a rational soul and therefore one need not pay any attention to their suffering.
 Augustine proclaims that the sixth commandment, ‘thou shalt not kill’, does not apply to creatures devoid of reason; they do not belong to the community of rational beings and therefore their lives and deaths are only significant in as far as they are useful to us.
 In his words: ‘When we read “You shall not kill” we assume that this does not refer to bushes, which have no feelings nor to irrational creatures, flying, swimming, or walking… It is by a just arrangement of the Creator that their life and death is subordinated to our needs’ (Augustine 2003, pp. 31–32).

-Christian sermons often presented animals, and especially dogs, as instruments of divine punishment or messengers of Satan.
-The medieval Christian doctrine viewed animals with contempt, because they have no soul.
+The medieval Christian doctrine viewed animals with contempt because they have no soul.
 This view, based explicitly on Scripture, prevailed until the beginning of the modern era in Christian Europe.
-In fact, humanity in the West was defined in terms of the absence of animal qualities or animal behavior (Salisbury 1994, p.
-167).
+In fact, humanity in the West was defined in terms of the absence of animal qualities or animal behavior (Salisbury 1994:167).
 Animals were considered impulsive and subject by irrational instincts; conversely, the perfect Christian was expected to control himself by relying on reason and experience.
 Just as an animal’s natural tendency is to fulfill its sexual desire as soon as it arises, so a Christian must abstain from sexual activity, and the same principle applies to eating and more.
 Human beings, supreme in the hierarchy of creation, have free will and therefore, so preaches the Christian tradition, can and must successfully overcome their nature.

-5. Epilogue: First Cracks in the Narrative
+5. Epilogue

-The Western world was founded on two traditions: the Biblical tradition and the Greek tradition.
-The two central masterpieces of Western culture, the Bible and the poetry of Homer, formed the basis upon which subsequent religious and cultural works developed (Knohl 2008, p.
-15).
+The Western world evolved out of both the biblical tradition and the Greek tradition.
+The two central masterpieces of Western culture, the Bible and the poetry of Homer, formed the basis upon which subsequent religious and cultural works developed (Knohl 2008:15).
 Judaism was the native landscape out of which Ancient Christianity emerged and the Hellenistic influence on Christianity came primarily via Jewish Greek-speaking communities, which flourished in the diaspora and in Israel itself (Vallee 1999).
-As stated, acceptance of the world as it is and of fate is a tenet of Greek thought.
-The Bible endows human beings with free will, which compels them to reject the status quo and to improve upon creation, with a will that drives them to establish dominion over nature.
 The biblical view of creation sanctifies constant action.
-Human beings are required to create their own world every day anew; they are given permission to do so since they are a partner in creation.
-Biblical religion shapes God’s image as separate from the world He created, free from the laws of nature, and as such, and in contrast with Greek philosophy, it increases God’s freedom and strengthens the power of humans’ free choice.
+Human beings are required to create their world every day anew; they are permitted to do so since they are a partner in creation.
+The Bible presents an image of God as separate from the world He created, free from the laws of nature, and in doing so it increases God’s freedom and strengthens the power of humans’ free choice, in contrast to Greek thought.